 Simcenter virtual prototyping solutions support building a knowledge base to maximize the usage of available NVH data.
 This knowledge base is accessible to everyone at OEMs and the entire supply chain:

 - Experts, for handling the complexity of components and subsystems.
 The data is synthesized in such a way that it can be used for a variety of NVH performance evaluations before physical prototype assessment

 - Analysts, for consuming available expert component data for NVH prediction of virtual vehicle assemblies and different alternatives at any development stage

 NVH performance matters across all application domains

 High-quality NVH performance is a concern for manufacturers across all industries.
-Manufacturers dealing with various configurations or complex products involving many subassemblies (such as cars, trucks, excavators, helicopters, aircrafts, satellites, white goods, etc.) can benefit from applying this noise source identification approach.
+Manufacturers dealing with various configurations or complex products involving many subassemblies (such as cars, trucks, excavators, helicopters, aircraft, satellites, white goods, etc.) can benefit from applying this noise source identification approach.

-In this document, the different steps of the component-based TPA process is illustrated on a wiper e-motor.
+In this document, the different steps of the component-based TPA process are illustrated on a wiper e-motor.
 First, the e-motor was characterized independently using different techniques (e.g. blocked force and free velocities).
 In a second step, assembly predictions were made using substructuring techniques that can help accelerate engineering decisions.